hako85hako/eight_sys/README.md

 This project created to practice programing by me.

-You can easy get started with Laravel-Progect and PHP by cloning this repository.
+You can easy get started with Laravel-Project and PHP by cloning this repository.

 ## Requirement